Using WordPress Robot.txt File For Better SEO

 Here BOM signifies byte order mark, and it sometimes tends to be added to files by older text editors.
 If this character is present in your robots.txt file, Google might not be able to read it and complain about “Syntax not understood”.
 This has a significant impact on SEO and can render your robots.txt file useless.
 While you are testing your robots.txt file, make sure to look out for the UTF-8 BOM by checking whether Google does not understand any of your syntaxes.

-Ensuring the Correct Use of the WordPress Robots.txt File
+Ensuring the Correct Use of the WordPress Robots.txt

 Let us end this guide with a quick reminder.
 Although robots.txt blocks are crawling, it does not necessarily stop indexing.
 Even so, robots.txt helps you add guidelines.
 They control and outline the interaction of your site with search engines and bots.
 Nonetheless, it does not control explicitly whether or not your content gets indexed.
 Tweaking your site's robots.txt file can be very helpful if you intend:

-How to optimize WordPress Robots.txt file
+How to optimize WordPress Robots.txt

-WordPress Robots.txt generally resides in the root folder of your website.
+WordPress Robots.txt generally resides in the root folder of your site.
 You will have to link to your site using an FTP client, or to view it using the file manager of your cPanel.
 If you have no robots.txt file in the root directory of your site, then you can create one.
 All you have to do is build a new text file and save it to your computer as robots.txt.
 Then, just upload it to the root folder on your site.

-In this article, we have explained about the WordPress Robots.txt file which is a very popular component to make the search engine bots more visible to the website.
+In this article, we have explained about the WordPress Robots.txt file which is a very popular component to make the search engine bots more visible to the site.
 There are many reasons to optimize your WordPress Robot.txt file in which the main purpose of optimizing your robots.txt file is to stop search engines from crawling non-publicly accessible pages.
-We suggest that you follow the format given above to build a WordPress Robots.txt file for your website.
+We suggest that you follow the format given above to build a WordPress Robots.txt file for your site.
 We hope that this ultimate guide will help you for better SEO.